This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-A seizure is an episode of abnormal brain activity.
-A seizure can cause jerky muscle movements, loss of consciousness, or confusion.
+A seizure means an area in your child's brain sends a burst of electrical activity.
+A seizure may start in one part of the brain, or both sides may be affected.
+The seizure may last a few seconds or longer than 5 minutes.
 A new-onset seizure is a seizure that happens for the first time.
 The cause of your child's seizure may not be known.
-A seizure can be triggered by medicine, a head injury, a stroke, or exposure to alcohol or other toxins.
+A seizure can be triggered by medicine, a head injury, a stroke, or exposure to toxins.
 In children younger than 6 years, a fever can sometimes trigger a seizure.
 This is called a febrile seizure.

 - Your child's seizure lasts more than 5 minutes.